 Some situations need resolution, and a kind of finality.
 We can learn from experience and say “no more”.
 The ten of swords is a card of dramatic finality.
 The issues have been analyzed and analyzed, one could almost say “done to death”.
 In the background though a new day is dawning, a new chapter beginning.
 In accepting an ending we can move forward.

 Again these are only some random thoughts.
-I have included the cards as illustrations but these comments are not all specific to each and this is by no means the sole interpretations of the cards.
+I have included some of the cards as illustrations but these comments are not all specific to each and this is by no means the sole interpretations of the cards.
 More to come!